CCali93/concurrency-project2/README.txt

 To Compile:
-    * simply change directory into PROJECT_ROOT/src
+    * simply change directory into PROJECT_ROOT
-    * run the command javac *.java
+    * run the command java cf concurrency-project2.jar src/*.java

 To Run:
+    * Run the airport.sh file if you're on a *nix system
-    * simply run java Tsa, and the program will run
+    * If you're running windows, run the airport.bat file